 Differing Mood Swings

-There are differences a qualified clinician will look out for in determining the correct diagnosis.
+There are differences a qualified clinician will look out for when determining the correct diagnosis.
 One of those is cycling through mood changes.
-While both those with BPD and those with Bipolar Disorder experience mood swings, those with BPD will cycle much more quickly, often several times a day.
+While both those with BPD and those with bipolar disorder experience mood swings, those with BPD will cycle much more quickly, often several times a day.

-Someone with Bipolar Disorder will cycle through an episode much less quickly.
-Sometimes an episode’s cycle will last months, or even years.
+Someone with bipolar disorder cycles through an episode much less quickly.
+Sometimes an episode’s cycle will last months or even years.

 If you believe you have symptoms of either BPD or bipolar disorder, it’s vital to reach out to a trained mental health professional to receive the proper diagnosis and corresponding treatment.
 At Clearview Treatment Programs, our clinicians have experience with and expertise in treating both borderline personality disorder and bipolar disorder at our Women’s Treatment Center, our Dual Diagnosis Treatment Center, and our outpatient treatment centers.